Lee Thompson Young: Career

-Personal life

-Young graduated with honors from the University of Southern California, where he majored in cinematic arts and was a member of the Kappa Alpha Psi fraternity.
-Young enjoyed writing and wrote the screenplay for the 2007 short film Mano.

 Death

-On August 19, 2013, Young failed to show up to film an episode of Rizzoli & Isles.
+On August 19, 2013, Young did not show up to film an episode of Rizzoli & Isles.
 Police were called to do a wellbeing check on him at his Los Angeles apartment, where he was found dead.
 His manager stated that the 29-year-old actor had died by suicide.
 Police confirmed the cause of death as a self-inflicted gunshot wound.
 Young had been diagnosed with bipolar disorder, for which he had been taking medication, and had been suffering from depression before his death.

-After funeral services at Inglewood Park Cemetery, Young was interred at Lakeview Memorial Garden in York, South Carolina.
+After funeral services at Inglewood Park Cemetery, Young was interred at Lakeview Memory Gardens in York, South Carolina.
 A memorial service was held on the Paramount Studios lot.

 Young's family later launched the Lee Thompson Young Foundation in an effort to help remove the stigma surrounding mental illness.